EXCLUSIVE J6 FOOTAGE | Defense Attorney Exposes THE EXACT MOMENT the Government Waged Attack: 'I’ll Tell You Exactly Where Sh*t Went Crazy' - With VIDEO PROOF - MUST SEE! | The Gateway Pundit | by Alicia Powe

 While the injury that nearly killed Black is caught on camera, scores more protesters almost died during the government’s reign of terror on January 6.

+On Tuesday, Black was sentenced to nearly two years in prison for entering the Capitol building with a knife on his hip and a gaping wound on his face.
+Prosecutors had recommended a five-year prison sentence.

-Aerial footage played in slow motion reveals exhibits exactly what the crowd was doing when police decide to wage war shooting hundreds of civilians with tear gas, grenades and bullets.
+Aerial footage, played in slow motion, reveals exactly what the crowd was doing when police decided to shoot hundreds of civilians with tear gas, grenades and bullets.

 Police showed up to the mega MAGA march on January 6 intent on a killing spree with rubber bullets; the weapons they used are marked with a warning label that states, “Could cause “death.”